shars114/CC-Summary/Exec/Executive Public Summary.md

 <img src="Figure 1.png" width="300" style="border: 1px solid darkgrey">
  </p>

 *Figure 1: The Public Health in Climate Change Evaluation (PHICCE) framework.
 Three main climate change factors impact public health: vector-borne disease, air pollution, and food insecurity.
 Each of these factors can be assessed in the context of achieving SDG 13 through the framework by understanding: (1) the programs that have been implemented; (2) evaluation of the effectiveness of such programs; (3) and understanding their future plans.
-This content in the PHICCE framework is adopted and based on previous conceptual frameworks (Glasgow, Vogt and Boles, 1999; Canadian Public Health Association, 2017; United Nations, 2022; World Health Organization, 2022; World Health Organization, Regional Office For Europe, n.d.).*
+This content in the PHICCE framework is adopted and based on previous conceptual frameworks (Glasgow, Vogt and Boles, 1999; Canadian Public Health Association, 2017; United Nations, 2022; World Health Organization, 2022; World Health Organization, Regional Office For Europe, 2022).*

 ## Implementing our Framework – India and Canada’s Air Pollution Policy